dynamite-ready/movie-parser/README.md

 # The NSFW Movie Parser

-## Installation
+An app to read a movie file, and indicate which scenes are NSFW. :D

-### 1 Dependencies
+## 1: Dependencies

 These build instructions assume you are on Windows 10+.
-Building for OSX or Linux isn't that much harder though, but if you need help, you can either raise an issue.
+Building for OSX or Linux isn't that much harder though, but if you need help, you can raise an issue.

 First of, you will need to install Node JS.
 You can find it here - https://nodejs.org/en/